 Which European Cars Are the Most Expensive to Maintain?

 Purchasing a European luxury vehicle is a symbol of success and wealth, carrying with it a price tag to match.
 But the expense of buying one of these cars is just the beginning.
-Along with the prestige of owning these world-class driving machines comes a responsibility to maintain it at its highest possible level.
+Along with the prestige of owning these world-class driving machines comes a responsibility to maintain it at their highest possible level.
 This tends to be at a significantly higher cost than most of the vehicles that an everyday motorist would drive.
 So which European luxury cars cost the most to maintain?
 Read on and find out for yourself.

-The cost of maintaining an Enzo stands out from that of most other European supercars because the scissor lift that is required to work on Enzo’s costs repair shops about $10,000.
+The cost of maintaining an Enzo stands out from that of most other supercars because the scissor lift that is required to work on Enzo’s costs repair shops about $10,000.
 Naturally, this initial sunken cost will drive up the price of repairs for owners.
 Additionally, labor costs are higher than normal, because the Enzo engine needs to warm up at 4000 rpm and then idle for a few minutes.
 This is quite unlike most vehicles, where you can simply flush the old oil, replace it and add new filters.

 Rolls Royce Phantom